SamhitaP/-Picture-Manager/README.md

 ## IDE setup:

-Select any IDE that supports Java, in this case we are using IntelliJ IDEA 2023.3.2 and open the generated project in this.
+Select any IDE that supports Java, in this case we are using IntelliJ IDEA 2023.3.2 and open the generated project in this.<br/>
-Make sure to add or download openjdk-21 to the project modules and then run `mvn clean install` which cleans/deletes all of the downloaded dependency resources.
+Make sure to add or download openjdk-21 to the project modules and then run `mvn clean install` which cleans/deletes all of the downloaded dependency resources.<br/>
 Run `mvn compile` to compile the code and resolve any errors that occur.

 ## Start application:

-Next,run the `ImageManagerApplication` file under src/main/java in the project and this should start your service.
+Next,run the `ImageManagerApplication` file under src/main/java in the project and this should start your service.<br/>
-The terminal log during the run indicates the port number being used as `Tomcat initialized with port 8080 (http)` If 8080 is unavailable you can choose the port number used to run the application, in `application.properties`, by adding `server.port=<port_number>`
+The terminal log during the run indicates the port number being used as `Tomcat initialized with port 8080 (http)`<br/>
+If 8080 is unavailable you can choose the port number used to run the application, in `application.properties`, by adding `server.port=<port_number>`

 # API Behavior: